ElazarK/content-docs/playbooks/Calculate_Severity_Generic_3_5.md

-Calculate incident severity by indicators reputation and user/endpoint membership in critical groups.
+Calculates incident severity by indicators reputation and user/endpoint membership in critical groups.

 Note - current severity will be overwritten and new severity may be lower than the current one.